 Talbott: Yes.
 I was very shocked because I considered all Westerners infants spiritually.
 I thought the Rennaisance had destroyed all of the good work of the contemplative Middle Ages; and that we were hopelessly deficient and that we should go hat in hand to masters in Asia.
 And here is Merton saying, “We know that already and we don’t need it.”

 Tricycle: And even having converted to Catholicism, this surprised you?

 Talbott: I was not aware that within the contemplative methodology of the West that survived the onslaught of the Renaissance that this knowledge of a watcher watching the mind existed.
 And also the knowledge that we don’t need that.

 Tricycle: How did Merton go about finding what was useful?

 Talbott: He went out to take photographs and met Sonam Kazi.
 I knew this from his eyes before he told me.
-And that was the birth of the blues, the beginning of the dzogchen (The philosophical standpoint, meditation, and ethic of the Nyingmapa, the Old School of Tibetan Buddhism founded by Padmasambhava in the ninth century C.E.
-The teachings start with the assertion that our true nature is already enlightened.) teachings for Thomas Merton.
+And that was the birth of the blues, the beginning of the dzogchen teachings for Thomas Merton.
+Dzogchen is the philosophical standpoint, meditation, and ethic of the Nyingmapa, the Old School of Tibetan Buddhism, founded by Padmasambhava in the ninth century C.E.
+The teachings start with the assertion that our true nature is already enlightened.).
 Sonam Kazi was the official interpreter assigned to the Dalai Lama by the government of India, the interpreter, for example, in the talks between Nehru, Chou En Lai, and the Dalai Lama.
 Sonam ran into Merton on the road, invited him to a tea house and zapped him.